adrianocosi0/brexit_referendum/README.md

 Interactive web interface that shows the results of the analysis, with the user being able of selecting the variables to be shown in the graphs

-#### For the website to execute correctly data needs to be collected and saved via the Data Collection and Management notebook and tranferred in a sql databse via the Data transfer notebook.
-The settings script needs to be amended to link to the database with the correct user name and password specified.
-The project uses PostgreSQL, this also needs to be specified in the settings (django defaults to SQLite)

 **HOW TO**

+Make sure to have done the following:

+1. Data needs to be collected and saved via the Data Collection and Management notebook
+2. Tranferred to a sql databse via the Data transfer notebook
+3. The settings script needs to be amended to link to the database with the correct user name and password specified
+4. The project uses PostgreSQL, this also needs to be specified in the settings (django defaults to SQLite)

-Download the project, cd into the directory "Brexit" and run the server with:
+Then download the project, cd into the directory "Brexit" and run the server with:

-'python manage.py runserver --nothreading'
+'python manage.py runserver'

-The nothreading option is necessary because Tkinter does not support threading, this will soon be fixed by running the plot function in the main loop

-Changes or features to be added:
+**Changes or features to be added**

 1. Avoid redirecting to another webpage after form submission (javascript required)
 2. Apply CSS to the webpage and to the django forms elements